-To probe the effects of filtering the dataset, we borrowed ideas from the field of Active learning.
+To probe the effects of filtering the dataset, we borrowed ideas from the field of active learning.

-We notice that for small fractions, i.e 5%, the “WTL_CS” filtering method is significantly better than the random baseline.
+Moreover, we can notice that for small fractions, i.e 5%, the “WTL_CS” filtering method is significantly better than the random baseline.
 As for high fractions, i.e 85%, the “WTL_pt” is able to achieve the same performance achieved when using the full training dataset.
 The “WTL_unc” method is on par or worse with the random sub-sampling method “RSS”.